marcelodussel/Portfolio/README.md

   - Uses events for bridge coordination.
   - Modular architecture for integration with any ERC-721 collection.
 ---
+#### 2️⃣ Receivables Anticipation
+The Router smart contract is designed to manage token sale campaigns.
+It was implemented for a platform focused on receivables anticipation, where each campaign represented a specific receivable.

+Each campaign issues its own ERC-20 compliant shadowToken, representing the investment shares for that campaign.
+Investors can purchase these tokens using a specified ERC-20 token (keepToken), at a price defined per campaign.

+- **Files:**
+  - `ReceivablesAnticipation/router.sol` — Manages campaigns for receivables anticipation, handling token creation, sales, and payment logic using a specific ERC-20 token as currency.
+- **Highlights:**
+  - Allows creation of multiple campaigns, each with its own ERC-20 shadowToken.
+  - Supports investor whitelisting with predefined purchase amounts.
+  - Integrates a configurable fee mechanism via keepDenominator.
+  - Handles payments in a designated ERC-20 token, with price conversion logic.
+  - Centralized withdrawal wallet for collected funds.
+---

 ## 📫 Contact
 - **LinkedIn:** [linkedin.com/in/marcelodussel](https://linkedin.com/in/marcelodussel)